kBashar/computervision/README.md

 * Value (V): Represents brightness or lightness of the color (0–1 or 0–100%).

+## Histogram
+A histogram visualizes the distribution of values in a dataset.
+To create a histogram, values are grouped into intervals called "bins" (or "buckets") based on ranges, and the frequency of values in each bin is counted and displayed as bars.

 ## Miscellinious

 * PNG, webp format has transparency data, Jpeg does not support transparency